nsg-ethz/Sustainable-Computing-Taxonomy/taxonomy-description.md

 ##### Sustainable R's

 In Zero Waste communities, one often reads about various forms of five R’s (uncredited).
 They represent an order of guide verbs to agents, who want to act more sustainably.
 Earlier verbs have an impact on earlier phases of product / service lifecycles and hence potentially largest impact.
 Here, we present a variant fine-tuned to sustainable computing, the seven R’s:

+> TODO:
+> - Make the description complete sentences.
+>
 |Term|Description|
 |:---|:---|
 |**Rethink**| your current use of computing.|